simonswu23/Scripts/README.md

   - base stat buffs: 75, 95, 95, 95, 95, 113

 - Goodra line
-  - added Poison Heal as ability for Goomy, Sliggoo, and Goodra
+  - added Detritivore as ability for Goomy, Sliggoo, and Goodra
   - added Regenerator as ability for Sliggoo (Hisui) and Goodra (Hisui)

 - Mamoswine Line